Overview of Spousal Support

 What Is Spousal Support For?

 The purpose of spousal support is to require a higher-earning spouse to provide income to a lower-earning or unemployed spouse.
 Spousal support is intended to allow both parties to maintain the same standard of living they enjoyed during their marriage, or at least allow both parties to enjoy a roughly equal standard of living.
-Otherwise, the higher-earning spouse would be able to continue enjoying the pre-divorce standard of living while the lower-earning spouse would not.
-Spousal support also prevents a lower-earning spouse from becoming financially distressed or needing to rely on public assistance.

-Factors in Determining Spousal Support
+Factors in Calculating Spousal Support

-Courts are required by statute and case law to consider a number of factors when determining spousal support, including the spouses’ ages, physical health, emotional well-being, and financial conditions, the length of the marriage, the standard of living during the marriage, the separate property of each spouse, the presence of a child support obligation, and the ability of a lower-earning spouse to become self-sufficient (including any education or training that the spouse may need).
+Courts are required by statute and case law to consider a number of factors when determining how to calculate spousal support, including the spouses’ ages, physical health, emotional well-being, and financial conditions, the length of the marriage, the standard of living during the marriage, the separate property of each spouse, the presence of a child support obligation, and the ability of a lower-earning spouse to become self-sufficient (including any education or training that the spouse may need).

 Incomes and Earning Capacities

-The respective incomes and earning capacities of the spouses is often one of the most important factors in determining spousal support, if not the most important factor.
 A spouse’s earning capacity is generally determined by looking at the spouse’s education, work history, job skills, age, and health.
 An earning capacity is not necessarily linked to the wages or salary that a spouse actually earns.
 In some cases, a court may impute a higher earning capacity if it finds that a spouse is underemployed.
 Or a court may impute an earning capacity to an unemployed spouse after determining what that spouse’s income would be if he or she was employed.
+The court may also consider whether one spouse left the workforce or limited their own career opportunities to support the spouse’s career or the family.

 Impact of Other Property